Evil Dead: Evil Dead Burn (2026)

-In February 2024, it was announced that a spin-off film is currently in development.
-Sébastien Vaniček will serve as director from a script he co-wrote with Florent Bernard.
-Selected by Raimi to helm the new installment in the series, the film's plot is currently under wraps.
+A new film was announced to be in development in February 2024.
+Sébastien Vaniček directed with a script he co-wrote with Florent Bernard.
+Sam Raimi and Robert Tapert served as producers, with Ghost House Pictures producing the project.
+In December 2024, Vaniček revealed the title to be Evil Dead Burn.

+Evil Dead Burn was theatrically released on July 10, 2026, starring Hunter Doohan, Luciane Buchanan, Souheila Yacoub, Tandi Wright, and George Pullar.

+Evil Dead Wrath (2028)

+In April 2024, it was announced that another mainline film is currently in development.
+Francis Galluppi will serve as writer and director.
 Sam Raimi and Robert Tapert will serve as producers, with Ghost House Pictures producing the project.
-In December 2024, Vaniček revealed the title to be Evil Dead Burn along with a release scheduled tentatively for 2026.
+Principal photography began on February 21, 2026, in Auckland, New Zealand.

-Evil Dead Burn will release theatrically on July 24, 2026.
-Hunter Doohan, Luciane Buchanan, Souheila Yacoub, and Tandi Wright, are set to star.
+Evil Dead Wrath will release theatrically on April 7, 2028.
+Charlotte Hope, Jessica McNamee, Zach Gilford, Josh Helman, Ella Newton, Ella Oliphant, and Elizabeth Cullen are set to star.

 Future

 In March 2023, Sam Raimi expressed interest in developing multiple sequels with Bruce Campbell reprising his role as Ash Williams in a starring role, while also expressing hope for future developments also featuring Mia Allen from Evil Dead (2013).
 Later that month, Campbell stated that after positive experiences as a producer on Evil Dead Rise, he would consider reprising his lead role in a future film if Raimi were to return as director, reversing his previous "retirement" from the role following the cancellation of Ash vs Evil Dead.

 By April of the same year, writer/director Lee Cronin stated that he has ideas for a series of future Evil Dead installments serving as direct sequels to Evil Dead Rise, that he hopes to see realized.
-That same month, Campbell announced that Sam and Ivan Raimi were co-writing a bible to outline the future of the franchise; stating that films that follow will adhere to the overall outline, with current plans including releasing a new film in the franchise "every couple" years, as opposed to the most recent activity of once every decade.
+That same month, Campbell announced that Sam and Ivan Raimi were co-writing a bible to outline the future of the franchise; stating that films that follow will adhere to the overall outline, with current plans including releasing a new film in the franchise "every couple" of years, as opposed to the most recent activity of once every decade.

-Untitled seventh film

-In April 2024, it was announced that another mainline film is currently in development.
-Francis Galluppi will serve as writer and director.
-Sam Raimi and Robert Tapert will serve as producers, with Ghost House Pictures producing the project.